PipeItToDevNull/PipeItToDevNull.github.io/_posts/BLOCK-ad-backups-powershell.md

 > ❗ The -recreateDisks flag destroys all data on your local disks and replaces it with out backup.
 If you want to do another type of recovery please see the [sysrecovery documentation](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/wbadmin-start-sysrecovery).

+> ❗ You can not restore to dissimilar firmware types i.e. (BIOS to UEFI) or vice versa.

 ## References
 Backup scripts, ideas, and details